 Remember, you don’t have to do extremes.
 The anti-wheat movement has decided that we should just all drop wheat because of the effects of eating too much of it, and I find that reasoning flawed.
 Wheat has a lot to offer, but if we eat too much of anything, there are going to be consequences.

 Also, and this is IMPORTANT: If you do cut wheat, or at least cut down on eat, you can be healthy, but only if you replace it with better options!
 People who replace processed wheat with processed rice or quinoa or other grains or pseudo-grains (quinoa is actually a seed) products will probably end up seeing the same consequences as eating too much wheat (unless they are truly gluten sensitive).
-If you are going to eat, say, pasta, I would much rather see you eat a whole wheat, no unnecessary added ingredients (preferably organic) pasta than a bleached, processed rice or quinoa pasta with junk ingredients added to it to make it palatable.
+If you are going to eat, say, pasta, I would much rather see you eat a whole wheat, no unnecessary added ingredients (preferably organic) pasta than a bleached, processed rice or potato flour pasta with junk ingredients added to it to make it palatable.
 It is one thing for a Celiac sufferer who wants to feel like the rest of society to choose such an option (though hopefully still rarely), and another for someone to think they are being “healthier” by not choosing wheat, and picking something processed and stripped of nutrients.

 Moderation and mindfulness will get you so far in making the changes you know you need, and want, to make.
-Try to quiet the “noise” of the extremist groups, and mindfully make the right decisions for YOU.
+Try to quiet the “noise” of the extreme groups, and mindfully make the right decisions for YOU.
 I am always here to help!